The Institute for European Studies

 Since 1998 IES' research work has been organized within three year research policy programmes.
 For the years 1999-2001 IES was carrying out a programme on European integration in a national and regional context which contains three major research areas:

 Estonia and the Baltic states in general are a decently studied region from the aspect of European studies.
-At the same time these associated countries represent clearly several new orientations.
-Accession states should not obtain the membership in EU only, they should become socially well-developed European countries.
-What are CEE countries opportunities of fast economic growth and social integration in the Convergence Context?
+At the same time these countries represent clearly several new orientations.
+What are CEE countries opportunities for fast economic growth and social integration in the Convergence Context?

 In this aspect three academic sub-themes are important: